9ssi7/9ssi7/README.md

 # Hi, I'm Salih!

-I'm a Software Developer.
+I'm a Software and Product Developer.
 I call myself a lifetime junior.

 💬 Ask me about Everything about Golang, Everything about JavaSript, Everything about Docker and Cloudflare Services